AnastasiaDolotova/AnastasiaDolotova/README.md

 ### ⚡ Fun Fact

-I teach higher mathematics and enjoy finding elegant solutions both in proofs and in data.
+I teach higher mathematics and enjoy finding elegant solutions both in proofs and in data